 - For four-credit courses, the Independent Studies Form needs to be submitted no later than the end of the third week of classes.
 For three-credit courses, the deadline is the end of the fifth week, and for two-credit courses the end of the seventh week.

 - If any questions are raised in the dean’s review of the proposed course, the student will be contacted promptly.
 Otherwise, in an arrangement between the Registrar’s Office and the Center for Advising Services, the student will be registered for the course.
 (Independent Studies courses are never listed on the registration form or on a drop/add form.)

 Upper-Level Writing and Independent Studies

 Students wishing to use an independent study to fulfill an upper-level writing requirement make appropriate arrangements with their major department.

 The person who consents to supervise the project must be a full-time member of the teaching faculty, or a visiting or adjunct faculty member designated by the department chair as qualified to do so.
-Students are allowed to take no more than eight credits of Independent Studies courses with the same instructor unless approved by the Dean, which is normally granted for senior honors projects approved by the department Chair.
+Students are allowed to take no more than eight credits of Independent Studies courses with the same instructor unless approved by the instructor's department chair, which is normally granted for senior honors projects approved by the department chair.

 Students are limited to no more than four credits of Supervised Teaching (390) in the same course.

 Note: The faculty is within its rights to decline to supervise students if registration comes too late after the beginning of classes.
 Similarly, any request for an exception to the policies noted above may be denied.
 Therefore, students should begin their planning early.